build-on-aws/content/posts/microservices-with-aws-cloud9-and-lightsail/index.md

     - containers
 authorGithubAlias: spara
 authorName: Sophia Parafina
-date: 2023-10-24
+date: 2023-10-25
 ---

-[Microservices](https://aws.amazon.com/microservices/?sc_channel=el&sc_campaign=wordpressonlightsail&sc_content=lightsailforwordpress&sc_geo=mult&sc_country=global&sc_outcome=pa&sc_publisher=amazon_media&sc_category=lightsail&sc_medium=body) are the basis of a service oriented architecture pattern that has been in use for over a decade.
+[Microservices](https://aws.amazon.com/microservices/?sc_channel=el&sc_campaign=post&sc_content=microservices-with-aws-cloud9-and-lightsail&sc_geo=mult&sc_country=mult&sc_outcome=acq) are the basis of a service oriented architecture pattern that has been in use for over a decade.
 It’s a proven way for building agile applications that are easy to deploy, upgrade, and scale flexibly.
-A microservice solves a specific problem with self-contained code which lends to deploying them in [containers](https://aws.amazon.com/containers/?sc_channel=el&sc_campaign=wordpressonlightsail&sc_content=lightsailforwordpress&sc_geo=mult&sc_country=global&sc_outcome=pa&sc_publisher=amazon_media&sc_category=lightsail&sc_medium=body).
+A microservice solves a specific problem with self-contained code which lends to deploying them in [containers](https://aws.amazon.com/containers/?sc_channel=el&sc_campaign=post&sc_content=microservices-with-aws-cloud9-and-lightsail&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 AWS Lightsail is an simple and quick way to build microservices with containers.
 Lightsail supplies an HTTPS endpoint and automatically sets up a load balanced TLS endpoint with a TLS certificate.
 In addition., it can replace unresponsive containers automatically and assign a DNS name to the endpoint.
 When updating the container, Lightsail maintains the old version until the new version is live and healthy.
-The Lightsail console includes AWS Cloudshell, a complete environment for building containers and deploying them in Lightsail.
+The Lightsail console includes AWS CloudShell, a complete environment for building containers and deploying them in Lightsail.
 This article demonstrates how to build a microservice and deploy it using Lightsail’s container service.

 ## AWS Cloud9